GWR 102 La France: History

 On succeeding William Dean as Chief Mechanical Engineer of the Great Western Railway (GWR), G. J. Churchward planned the introduction of a series of locomotives designed to tackle the South Devon Banks.
 Churchward looked at the best practice from both Europe and America, and was impressed by the performance of the de Glehn compounds running on the Nord railway in France.
 A single locomotive, built specifically for the GWR by Société Alsacienne de Constructions Mécaniques on the de Glehn principles was delivered in October 1903.
 This locomotive was numbered 102 and named La France although the makers plates had to be moved from the cabside to the front splasher to allow the number to be fitted in the usual GWR position.

-Description
+Design

 La France was visibly not a GWR engine, although fitted with a Swindon chimney and paired with a standard tender, as immediately recognisable from firebox and the cab.
 Initially the locomotive was painted black, looking more LNWR than GWR, but it was repainted in 1905 into the standard GWR green livery.
 La France had two low pressure cylinders fitted between the frames, and two high pressure cylinders outside.
 The low pressure cylinders drove the front driving wheels while the high pressure cylinders drove the rear driving wheels.
 Also notable was the external steam pipe mounted just in front of the dome, and looking rather similar in appearance to a top feed.